Quick Chat helps you to connect with councellor on WhatsAppapp Live Chat. Kindly share a quick story what are your concern which need to be solved.

 One of the finest strategies to study for a test and get better test results is to make a study guide.
 According to a Stanford University study, using a systematic approach to studying helped college students increase their exam grades by an average of one-third of a letter grade.
+The notes you took in class are simply one part of your study guide.
+It's a private study tool made to meet your particular learning preferences and study habits.
+Check out these suggestions to make a study guide that will help you comprehend the subject matter of your upcoming test more thoroughly and meaningfully.

 The content in your study guide should be arranged in a way that makes sense to you.
 The term "summary sheet" refers to the most popular kind of study guide.
 Your notes will be theoretically organised to create a summary sheet.